 These designated courses are transferable to the campuses of the University of California and the California State University system.
 Those courses that are not marked UC are not transferable to University of California campuses.
 Those courses marked UC indicate there are transfer credit limitations.
-Copies of the UC transfer course list indicating credit unit limitations are available in the Transfer/Career Center on all three colleges.
-When in doubt, students are advised to confer with a counselor.
+Norco College's complete UC-Transfer Course Agreement (TCA) indicating credit unit limitations can be found on the assist.org website.
+It is recommended that students review the UC-TCA with a counselor.